 It is very important to optimize page load time as it helps with user experience (UX) and conversion.
 It's also imptorant for SEO with Google now officially using Core Web Vitals as a ranking factor.

-Website page speed is determined by many factors.
+Website page speed and performance is determined by many factors.
 It could be caused by the hardware and software of both the user and the server, the network that carry the website data between the two, and everything else in between.

 To improve a website's page load time is to improve all of the items in the chain as one would have compounding impact on the other.
 Having said that though, some could provide more significant improvement than the other while some are easier to implement or fix than the other.